ar000mal/Grade-Vision-AI/README.md

 ---

 Let me know:
 - If you want this saved as a file or uploaded.
 - If you’d like to add screenshots or a demo video section.
+- If you want this saved as a file or uploaded.
+- If you’d like to add screenshots or a demo video section.